-Ever wanted to make your course page more relevant to your learners?
-Speaking to a client this week, that is exactly what they wanted to do.
+Have you ever wanted to make your course page more relevant to your learners?
+Speaking to a client this week, that's exactly what they wanted to do.
 Listening to how they run their course, I suggested adding variable content by showing the latest forum discussions to the course page using RSS feeds.
 Learners can then click on a specific discussion and they will be taken to that discussion in the forum activity.

 As can be seen in the image above, when a user enters the course all the latest discussions are available to them in a single block.
 Yes, this can be done using the "Latest posts" block but this way will only show the only display the individual discussions, not the posts, although you can opt to do that as well if you want.